RussellLuo/kun/README.md

 - **type**: The type of the event.
     + Optional: Defaults to the name of the corresponding method (snake-case, or lower-camel-case if `-snake=false`) if not specified.
 - **data**: The name of the method argument whose value is mapped to the event data.
-    + Optional: When omitted, a struct containing all the arguments will automatically be mapped to the event data.
+    + Optional: When omitted, a struct containing all the arguments (except context.Context) will automatically be mapped to the event data.

 ##### Examples